- Join AWS

 Thanks to the generosity of our members and our supporters, the AWS Nina Starr Braunwald Award, the AWS Past Presidents’ Honorary Member Award and the Hilary Sanfey Outstanding Resident Award are now fully endowed.
 Therefore we are no longer accepting donations to these funds.

 Please continue to support the work of the Foundation by donating to one of the following:

-This program provides academic institutions with the opportunity to host leading women surgeons as speakers and to receive funding from the AWS Foundation.
+This program provides academic institutions with the opportunity to host leading women surgeons as speakers.
 Opportunities to lecture heighten the visibility of women surgeons while inspiring surgical residents and encouraging women medical students to pursue similar careers.
 In addition, the Kim Ephgrave Visiting Professor Program promotes dialogue between practicing surgeons and the academic community.
 The program was recently named in memory of Dr. Kim Ephgrave who served in the AWS Leadership from 1997 – 2002 and as AWS President in 2000/2001.

 This award was established in 2016 to enable a woman surgeon in a low or middle income country to attend a surgical meeting, participate in a workshop or other career development or educational opportunity.

 The 2017 recipient of this award is Dr. Mumba Chalwe-Kaja for her work as the first female urologist in Zambia.